jimlaur/hide-email-in-html/README.md

 hide-email-in-html
 ==================

-A perl script used to hide email addresses in web pages from spam address harvesters.
+This is a perl script, used sucessfully, to hide email addresses in static web pages from spam address harvesters.

-This script was developed to automate the conversion of plain email addresses in static web pages into fragments of javascript that will create mailto links in the page when it is downloaded and rendered.
+The script automates the conversion of plain email addresses in a static web page into fragments of javascript that will create mailto links in the page when it is downloaded and rendered.

-This has the dual advantages that users can now click on the links to send email and that spam address harvesting will be more difficult.
+The conversion has the dual advantages that users can now click on the links to send email and that spam address harvesting will be more difficult.

 The script was written under the assumption that the script and the web pages being converted are located on a Linux server.

+Although this is written in perl, the concept is quite general.
+This script could easily be ported to any language that uses perl style regular expressions.

 ==How to use it==